Willyb15/Data-Science-Python/Week2/more_data_structures.md

 ('Colorado', 'Denver')
 ```

 Now that we're only using only a single variable to grab the output of `items()`, we can clearly see that the method is outputting a tuple.
 So what was happening when we used `state` and `capital` to grab the output??
-Very frequently we want to put the separate values a collection stores into different variables.
+Very frequently we want to put the separate values an ordered collection stores into different variables.
 This happens so frequently, in fact, that Python has a built way to do it quickly (called **unpacking**).

 So, when, Python sees the two variable names `state` and `capital` in the first implementation, it knows to take the values in the tuple returned from `items()` and put the first one in `state` and the second in `capital`.
-This is what was happening when you called enumerate - it returned a tuple with the index it was on as well as the value itself.
+This is what was happening when you called `enumerate` - it returned a tuple with the index it was on as well as the value itself.
 It is up to you whether or not to grab those values in a single variable as a tuple or have Python unpack it for you into two variables.

 **Note**: Python will not allow you to "unpack" a collection containing a single item into multiple variables.